jeanbourgain8/jeanbourgain8.github.io/output/posts/Blogsite/2023-03-03-10:15:45/index.md

 **The Cherry of this PhD Plan:** The change of my primary area of research from Theoretical CS to Theoretical Economics - Mechanism Design, Game Theory, Choices, Auctions, Networks etc., all of these topics concern with the operations happening in strategic environments, which is exactly the core aspect of IFS job.
 This convergence of my research and professional interests is a blessing to me.
 Also, by obtaining a PhD in Economics, I will by default get to lead the Economics Wing within the Foreign Services Divisions.

-**Thus, in the end, my personal, professional & all kinds of interests are converging altogether into a one beautiful circle.**
+**Thus, in the end, my personal, professional & all kinds of interests are converging together into one beautiful circle.**

 ---